spurll/spellbook/examples/research.md

 * sunlight
 * essence of dandelion
 * essence of sage
-* 7 pinches prisine silicon
+* 7 pinches pristine silicon
 * ¾ dram milk of lemur
 * touch of crocodile